Left to its own devices, WordPress (WP) can be a slow & cumbersome old hector. Thankfully there’s a bunch of things we can do to resolve this.

 This also includes social media activity.

-If you are looking for a new site that will work for you as a 24/7 online sales tool, generating new sales & enquiries for your business, you need to make certain that you choose the best foundation to build your success upon.
+If you are looking for a new website that will work for you as a 24/7 online sales tool, generating new sales & enquiries for your business, you need to make certain that you choose the best foundation to build your success upon.
 Not all websites are the same. we have a proven record in delivering results for our clients....

 Additionally, we also have clients nationwide across the UK who choose Deeho as their website development consultants because we specialise in making their websites work for them.